-The week of October 17-23, 2021 has been set aside as National Veterinary Technician Week (NVTW) to celebrate, recognize, and promote the valuable contributions Credentialed Veterinary Technicians make to the veterinary profession and society.
+The week of October 16-22, 2022 has been set aside as National Veterinary Technician Week (NVTW) to celebrate, recognize, and promote the valuable contributions credentialed veterinary technicians make to the veterinary profession and society.

-National Veterinary Technician Week 2021 launches on Sunday, October 17, with a slew of raffles and prizes through NAVTA’s social media sites.
-The week includes several free webinars focusing on self-care, and concludes with a free fun virtual event on Saturday, October 23.
+National Veterinary Technician Week 2022 launches on Sunday, October 16, with a slew of raffles and prizes through NAVTA’s social media sites.
+Several companies are making special offers available to NAVTA members before and during NVTW.

 Hill’s Pet Nutrition is the exclusive sponsor of National Veterinary Technician Week.
-In addition to providing funding for social media and public relations outreach, Hill’s is providing its own self-care resources, including a free yoga instructional video and a video on how to make simple meals from easy menus (see below).
-Hill’s field representatives will also personally deliver NVTW posters and other goodies to their clients across the United States, ensuring nearly 5,000 practices are aware of and thanked for the great work that Veterinary Technicians do.
+In addition to providing funding for social media and public relations outreach, Hill’s field representatives will personally deliver NVTW posters and other goodies to their clients across the United States, ensuring nearly 5,000 practices are aware of and thanked for the great work that Veterinary Technicians do.